aws-amplify/docs/docs/lib/datastore/fragments/js/setup-auth-rules/multi-auth.md

-## Multiple Authorization Types
+## Configure Multiple Authorization Types

+For some use cases, you will want DataStore to use multiple authorization types.
+For example, an app might use `API Key` for public content and `Cognito User Pool` for personalized content once the user logs in.

-By default, DataStore will use the default authorization type, which is set as the `aws_appsync_authenticationType` key in your Amplify configuration, when synchronizing data with your AWS AppSync API.
-This means that every network request sent through DataStore will only use that authorization type, no matter what type of `@auth` rule exists on your models.
+By default, DataStore uses your API's default authorization type listed in `aws_appsync_authenticationType` in your Amplify configuration.
+To change the default authorization type, run `amplify update api`.
+Every network request sent through DataStore uses that authorization type, regardless of the model's `@auth` rule.

-However, if you would like DataStore to infer what type of authorization to use for each model based on the `@auth` rules that exist on a model, you can enable **Multi-Auth** for DataStore by adding the following to your Amplify configuration:
+To enable DataStore to use multiple authorization types based on the model's `@auth` rules, add `authModeStrategyType: AuthModeStrategyType.MULTI_AUTH` to your Amplify configuration:

 ```js
 import Amplify, { AuthModeStrategyType } from 'aws-amplify';